Consti10/LiveVideo10ms/README.md

 _VideoExample:_ simple example app.
 Playback of different .h264 files stored in the 'assets folder' of the app.
 Includes test case(s)\

 **Setup Dependencies**
-There are 2 ways to use VideoCore in your Project\
+There are 2 ways to use VideoCore in your Project \
-- Declaring Dependency via Jitpack: [jitpack.io](https://jitpack.io)
+1. Declaring Dependency via Jitpack: [jitpack.io](https://jitpack.io)
-+ Easy
+:+1 Easy
-- cannot browse native libraries
+:-1 cannot browse native libraries
 Gradle example:
 ```gradle
     allprojects {